 MCM ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1 Flyers and Brochures number of materials developed and/or posted 40 stormwater quality brochures, 40 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+(Answer Yes or No and explain) 1 Flyers and Brochures number of materials developed and/maintained on website 40 stormwater quality brochures, 40 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
 1 Education of Children number of materials developed 30 stormwater coloring books coloring books No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Education of Construction Site Personnel number of educational materials or guidance documents developed 1 guidance document/ 40 stormwater quality brochures/ stormwater website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.

-Г , 1 Public Service Announce- ments number of different PSAs being posted or the County's stormwater website 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 Education of Construction Site Personnel number of educational materials or guidance documents developed and/or maintained on website 1 guidance document/ 40 stormwater quality brochures/ stormwater website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 Public Service Announce- ments number of different PSAs being maintained on the County's stormwater website 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
 1 SWMP Posting stormwater quality website with SWMP posted SWMP made available on stormwater quality website location No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Stormwater Hotline number of phone calls received regarding stormwater quality issues 0 phone calls phone calls Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewer system.
-2 MS4 Outfall Inspections percentage of outfalls inspected approximately 20% of the total outfalls were inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants. , number of referrals 0 referrals Yes, implementation of local illicit discharge regulatory mechanisms represents a direct reduction in pollutants.
+1 Stormwater Hotline number of phone calls received regarding stormwater quality issues 1 phone calls phone call Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewer system.
+2 MS4 Outfall Inspections percentage of outfalls inspected approximately 20% of the total outfalls were inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants.
+2 , number of referrals 0 referrals Yes, implementation of local illicit discharge regulatory mechanisms represents a direct reduction in pollutants.
 Site Plan Review number of permittee owned plans reviewed 0 Yes, reviewing plans for permittee owned sites ensures that appropriate structural controls are being used to reduce pollution.
-Site number of inspection cycles cycles Yes, inspecting construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution. number of referrals 0 Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.

-4 Development Project Plan Review number of plans reviewed 24 plans Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
-4 , number of referrals 0 Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
-5 Collection estimated volume of waste/debris collected 15,271.58 Yes, conducting waste/debris collection reduces the amount of floatables and other stormwater pollutants.
+3 Construction Site Inspection/ Enforcement number of inspection cycles 6 inspection cycles Yes, inspecting construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
+3 Regulatory Mechanisms number of referrals 0 referrals Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
+4 Development Project Plan Review number of plans reviewed 10 plans Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
+4 Regulatory Mechanisms number of referrals 0 referrals Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
+5 Waste/Debris Collection estimated volume of waste/debris collected 13,943.26 tons Yes, conducting waste/debris collection reduces the amount of floatables and other stormwater pollutants.